|Academic Profile |

 | || |

 Dr. Liu specializes in software verification, security and software engineering.
 His research has bridged the gap between the theory and practical usage of formal methods and program analysis to evaluate the design and implementation of software for high assurance and security.
-By now, he has more than 200 publications in top tier conferences and journals.
-He has received a number of prestigious awards including MSRA Fellowship, TRF Fellowship, Nanyang Assistant Professor, Tan Chin Tuan Fellowship, and 8 best paper awards in top conferences like ASE, FSE and ICSE.
+By now, he has more than 270 publications in top tier conferences and journals.
+He has received a number of prestigious awards including MSRA Fellowship, TRF Fellowship, Nanyang Assistant Professor, Tan Chin Tuan Fellowship, Nanyang Research Award (Young Investigator) 2018, NRF Investigatorship 2020 and 10 best paper awards and one most influence system award in top software engineering conferences like ASE, FSE and ICSE.

 - AI for SW Engineering